 Although the reasoning in this case does not arise from an Employment Tribunal, it is nevertheless relevant in an employment law context, as employers need to bear in mind the implications of applying a provision, criterion or practice (PCP) that might indirectly discriminate against a group of people.
 If this occurs, employers may find themselves having to defend discrimination claims.
 Conversely, employers who need to impose conditions similar to those of TfL may be reassured that their actions will not necessarily be deemed discriminatory.
 In order to defend claims from a PCP, employers need to be confident they can show that the PCP is required and that there was no other less discriminatory way to achieve its aim.

-For more information on any of the issues raised in this article, please contact Fawziyah Javed by emailing firstname.lastname@example.org or calling 0113 368 7825.
+For more information on indirect discrimination or any of the other issues raised in this article, please contact Fawziyah Javed in the Leeds Employment team by emailing [email protected] or calling 0113 368 7825.